Zackoon/Email-Classifier/README.md

 # Email-Classifier
 Welcome!
 This is my first attempt at an email classifier using some of the skills I learned this summer.
-Starting a [Kaggle Dataset](https://www.kaggle.com/datasets/venky73/spam-mails-dataset?resource=download) of spam and normal emails, here's the process I went through:
+Starting a [Kaggle Dataset](https://www.kaggle.com/datasets/venky73/spam-mails-dataset?resource=download) of spam and normal emails, here's the process through:

 1. Determining The Goal